meteor/galaxy-docs/source/api.md

 - Asia-Pacific: `https://ap-southeast-2.api.meteor.com/`.

-To access the GraphQL http endpoint you need to append `/graphql` to these URLs, for example, US East GraphQL endpoint is `https://api.meteor.com/graphql`.
+To access the GraphQL HTTP endpoint you need to append `/graphql` to these URLs, for example, US East GraphQL endpoint is `https://api.meteor.com/graphql`.

 You can also access the Explorer (GraphiQL) appending `/explorer`, for example, US East Explorer endpoint is `https://api.meteor.com/explorer`.
 Last but not least you can also connect Apollo DevTools if you open your browser in the API base URL.